African spotted creeper

-The African spotted creeper (Salpornis salvadori) is a small passerine bird, which is a member of the subfamily Salpornithinae of the treecreeper family Certhiidae.
-It is found in sub-Saharan Africa in open deciduous forest and mango groves.
+The African spotted creeper (Salpornis salvadori) is a small passerine bird in the family Salpornithidae.
+It is found in subsaharan Africa in open deciduous forest and mango groves.
 It does not migrate other than local movements.

-The African spotted creeper has strongly spotted and barred plumage, clearly different from the treecreepers of the subfamily Certhiinae.
+The African spotted creeper has strongly spotted and barred plumage, closely similar to the Indian spotted creeper, but clearly different from the treecreepers in the genus Certhia.
 It weighs up to 16 g, twice as much as treecreepers of similar length [up to 15 cm].

-The African spotted creeper has a thin pointed down-curved bill, which it uses to extricate insects from bark, but it lacks the stiff tail feathers which the true treecreepers use to support themselves on vertical trees.
+The African spotted creeper has a long, thin, pointed down-curved bill, which it uses to extricate insects from bark, but it lacks the stiff tail feathers which the Certhia treecreepers use to support themselves on vertical trees.

+Taxonomy and subspecies

+This species and the Indian spotted creeper were formerly considered conspecific and called the spotted creeper.
+Four distinct subspecies are accepted within the distribution of the African spotted creeper, listed from northwest to southeast: